Locally Adaptive Federated Learning: Experiments

-We start with benchmarking our method by running some initial convex experiments performing classification of the MNIST (i.i.d.) dataset \cite{lecun2010mnist} with a logistic regression model, without client sampling.
+We start with benchmarking our method by running some initial convex experiments performing classification of the MNIST (i.i.d.) dataset \citep{lecun2010mnist} with a logistic regression model, without client sampling.
 In Figure \ref{fig:mnist_convex_ablation}(a), we compare the effect of varying $\gamma_b \in \{1, 5, 10\}$ on FedSPS, and varying $\gamma \in \{0.1, 0.01\}$ on FedAvg.
 We find that FedAvg is not robust to changing stepsize---converging well for stepsize 0.1, but very slow convergence for stepsize 0.01.
 On the contrary, all instances of FedSPS converge to a neighbourhood of the optimum---the size of the neighbourhood being proportional to $\gamma_b$ as suggested by the theory.
-We perform another ablation study on how stepsize adaptation occurs for different values of $\gamma_b \in \{0.1, 0.5, 1, 5, 10\}$ in Figure \ref{fig:mnist_convex_ablation}(b).
-We find that for $\gamma_b \leq 0.5$, the stepsize is constant and equal to $\gamma_b$ and there is essentially no adaptivitiy (the is the small \emph{stepsize regime mentioned} previously in the theory), while for bigger values of $\gamma_b \geq 1$ there is adaptive behaviour.

 We now fix $\gamma_b = 1$, and perform an ablation study to understand the effect of varying SPS scaling parameter $c$ on the convergence in Figure \ref{fig:mnist_convex_ablation}(c).
 For number of local steps $\tau=5$, we vary $c$ from 0.01 to 40 (i.e., of the order of square of $\tau$).
 Unlike what is predicted by our theory, empirically we observe that small $c$ works better and larger $c$ leads to slower convergence.
 Moreover, all values of $c \in \{0.01, 0.1, 0.5, 1.0\}$ have similarly good convergence, thereby implying our method is robust to this hyperparameter and needs no tuning.
 We provide additional plots for $\tau \in \{10, 20, 50, 100\}$ local steps in Appendix \ref{appendix_addncex} to confirm that this observation is valid across all values of $\tau$, and plot the optimal value of $c$ versus $\tau$ for each case in Figure \ref{fig:mnist_convex_ablation}(d).
-Gaining insights from above experiments we now fix $c=0.5$ for all of the experiments that follow.
+Gaining insights from above experiments we fix $c=0.5$ for all further experiments.